 The following is a guide for shoppers more than clients to have a more enjoyable time of coming to the Sales, waiting to enter and buying the items they came to obtain.

 Estate Sale etiquette!
 There are many different ingredients that will help your time spent at any given Sale be more enjoyable both for you and your guests as well as the host presenting the Sale.
 The following content is more a guide than a rulebook but might be a good list should you be visiting any Estate Sales in the near future for the first time or even if you are already a fan of Estate Sales but find your experiences not as positive as you would hope they might be.
 By following these rules, you can be sure to have a fun and profitable time on your future visits and also be welcomed back time and time again to upcoming Estate Sales.

 6) For most sales, have cash on hand for purchases.
 Do not expect the sales company to take credit cards or accept your personal or business check if you have not already cleared this with the host company or family giving the sale - WE DO ACCEPT CREDIT / DEBIT CARDS AND PERSONAL CHECKS.

-7) Do not push, shove or be too aggressive while shopping, wait your turn at cases.
+7) Do not push, shove or be too aggressive while shopping, please wait your turn at cases.

 8) NEVER shop from the hold tables or touch anything that another person has put on hold.